opyate/ye-olde-opyate.github.io/about/resume/dinosaur/index.md

 One of my best early memories is working for Marc Lewis at the [The Light Agency](/about/resume/lightagency/).
 Have a read, and make sure you make an effort to meet Marc.

 Some time after I came to London in 2004, I worked for [Man Bytes Dog](http://www.manbytesdog.net).
 My boss, Jonathan Young, was a righteous dude, and a great boss.
 He's now a Brit expat in South Africa (good move!).
-Work incudes building marketing database systems for the private healthcare group [Cambian](http://www.cambiangroup.com/), re-jigging the website for the [UCEA](http://www.ucea.ac.uk/), and helping build our in-house cloud management platform [VITAL](http://www.mdnx.com/), which has since been bought, renamed, sliced and diced.
+Work incudes building marketing database systems for the private healthcare group [Cambian](http://www.cambiangroup.com/), re-jigging the website for the [UCEA](http://www.ucea.ac.uk/), and helping support our in-house cloud management platform [VITAL](http://www.mdnx.com/), which has since been bought, renamed, sliced and diced.

 Shortly after that, I had a go at freelancing, but my work turned out to be a major exercise in free unpaid work and mostly skilling up.
 Work done during this period includes J2ME games development, and supporting the IT for a [small private bank](http://www.taib.com/).